 Anna Clark is a journalist living in Detroit.
 Her writing has appeared in ELLE Magazine, The New York Times, The New Republic, POLITICO Magazine, The Washington Post, The American Prospect, Next City, Grantland, and other publications.
 She was a political media correspondent for the Columbia Journalism Review as part of its United States Project, for nearly five years.

 Anna is now at work on a book about the Flint water crisis for Metropolitan Books, a division of Henry Holt.
 It will be published in 2018.
-She is a 2017 Knight-Wallace journalism fellow at the University of Michigan.
+She is part of the 2017 class Knight-Wallace journalism fellows at the University of Michigan.

 Anna edited A Detroit Anthology, a 2015 Michigan Notable Book, and she is the author of Michigan Literary Luminaries: From Elmore Leonard to Robert Hayden.
 She is the founder of Literary Detroit and is the director of applications for Write A House, which renovates longtime vacant homes in Detroit and gives them away to writers — forever, for keeps.
 She has also been a writer-in-residence in Detroit high schools through the InsideOut Literary Arts Project.
 On Thursday evenings, she co-leads an improv theater workshop at a men’s prison in Macomb County, Michigan.

 Anna was a Fulbright Fellow in Nairobi, Kenya, where she focused on creative writing.
 She has also served as a contributing editor at Waxwing Literary Journal, where she especially liked to review literature in translation.
 Her writing is a “notable” pick in Best American Sports Writing 2012; a “best commentary” finalist from the 2015 Mirror Awards; and a 2016 first-place winner from SPJ-Detroit in online investigative reporting.